EuphoricPenguin/FlatMigi/README.md

 ## Credits

 Inspired by the clean design of [Eric Migicovsky's blog](https://ericmigi.com/).
+Created using Void Agent and DeepSeek.